stgm/scientific-programming-1/40 Weather/20 Climate/10 Blok.md

 ![](KaartNederlandKlein.png){:.inline}

-Let's do our part for the climate discussion and analyse the data provided by the ECA (European Climate Assessment) [available](http://eca.knmi.nl/dailydata/predefinedseries.php) in big data files.
+Let's do our part for the climate discussion and analyze the data provided by the ECA (European Climate Assessment) [available](http://eca.knmi.nl/dailydata/predefinedseries.php) in big data files.
 We'll limit ourselves to the data pertaining to the maximum and minimum temperatures for each day measured in De Bilt since 1901.

 Files: